-If you’re planning to take a hospital class, you’ll probably not get into scheduling conflicts and so you could begin a class in the third trimester.
+If you’re planning to take a hospital session, you’ll probably not get into scheduling conflicts and so you could begin a class in the third trimester.

 When to Sign Up for Birthing Classes

 Since hospital childbirth classes are quite popular, don’t wait until the third trimester to sign up.
-Be sure to sign up for a class in your second trimester.
+Be sure to sign up for them in your second trimester.

-When around 20 weeks pregnant, you’re able to research all the options available to determine which childbirth class is best for you.
+When around 20 weeks pregnant, you’re able to research all the options available to determine which one is best for you.
 At this time, you can take your pick of any class you desire since they will not be full.

-When you sign up for childbirth classes during the second trimester, you’ll be able to take a class scheduled at the right time of your pregnancy.
+When you sign up for a childbirth session during the second trimester, you’ll be able to take a class scheduled at the right time of your pregnancy.